DrSkippy/Data-Science-45min-Intros/d3-101/README.md

 `body = d3.select('body')` selects an html element to append children to.

 Here's where the magic happens:
 `body.select('p')` selects all of the elements that we are going to want to append data to (in this case, there aren't any yet)
-`.data(tweet_data)` selects all of the data we are going to associate with elements `.enter()` creates a new element for each datum for which there is not already an element. magic, right there.
+`.data(tweet_data)` selects all of the data we are going to associate with elements
+`.enter()` creates a new element for each datum for which there is not already an element. magic, right there.
-`.append('p')` makes a new element for each entered thing `.attr('class', 'handle')` classes the objects that we just made
+`.append('p')` makes a new element for each entered thing
+`.attr('class', 'handle')` classes the objects that we just made
 Then:
-`d3.selectAll('.handle')` makes a selection of all of the handle objects `.text(...)` gives them a text attribute based on thier data.
+`d3.selectAll('.handle')` makes a selection of all of the handle objects
+`.text(...)` gives them a text attribute based on thier data.
 Great!

-Now, inside of displayhandles() we definied a global variable 'handles' which contains that selection.
-Look at 'handles' in your console, and notice a few things: it's an array of p.handle objects, each p.handle thing has a _data_ attribute wrapped up in it that contains the tweet (datum) associated with the object.
+Now, inside of displayhandles() we definied a global variable `handles` which contains that selection.
+Look at 'handles' in your console, and notice a few things: it's an array of `p.handle` objects, each `p.handle` thing has a `_data_` attribute wrapped up in it that contains the tweet (datum) associated with the object.
+It's important to note that this `_data_` attribute is persistant, it remains associated with whatever thing you created and bound to your data.

 ## Scales & Axes

+D3 also aims to help you easily transform data into representations of data.
+One important way to do that is to define _scales_ in D3, which are simply easy ways to define functions that take a domain to a range with some kind of transform (linear, logarithmic, etc).
+A quick example:

+If I wanted to map the number of followers some user had to the number of pixels a bar representing thier followers extended, I might define a scale with a domain from 0 to the maximum number of followers in my data set and a range of 0 units to the longest bar I want to display.
+`barscale = d3.scale.linear().domain([0, 100000]).range([0,1000])`

 ## Shapes

+## Example
+Many of these concepts are tied up in an example in tweet_bars.html, which is included in the repo.
+You can give it a look to see data binding, scales, shapes, and D3.js in action.